 For many, Cloud apps are still a mystery — one that we plan to explain throughout this article.
 As an app development company, we know it is important for any business to properly make use of Cloud services.
 If you want to understand what Cloud computing and Cloud application development are, how your company can benefit from them, or even if you just want examples of Cloud apps, this article is for you.

 What Is the ‘Cloud’?

-The ‘Cloud’ refers to HiTech computing services that travel over the internet to some servers in a different location.
-This IT infrastructure is usually managed by a third party who charges a fee in exchange for the computing power and other cloud-based services.
+The ‘Cloud’ refers to HiTech computing services that travel over the internet to some servers in different locations.
+This IT infrastructure is usually managed by a third party that charges a fee in exchange for computing power and other cloud-based services.
 In general, Cloud services allow companies to hire the computing power they need in a flexible way and without having to directly own or manage the IT infrastructure themselves.

 The Cloud market has become more important for a variety of industries throughout 2020 due to the increased use of tools like Zoom and Google Meet, which are used by individuals and remote-ready companies alike, but also to Software as a Service (SaaS) apps like Netflix and Spotify which are used by people all over the world.

 By avoiding the need to own, manage, and configure their own IT infrastructure through outsourcing, companies can focus on their core purpose.
 This has been a game-changer for many software-based companies and their IT-dependent business models.

 Cloud-based applications, also known as Cloud apps, seem to be taking over.
 In theory, a Cloud app is one that uses Cloud-based services.
 So, whether an app is mobile or web, they probably use some sort of Cloud service.
 What really differentiates a Cloud app from a native one is the extent to which they use Cloud services.